Application Instructions for First-Year International Applicants

 CMC Optional Video Response

 After submitting your application, you will receive instructions on how to submit an optional two-minute video specifically for your CMC application.
-Like interviews, the optional video is a chance for you to tell us more about yourself beyond the information you provided in your application.
+The optional video is a chance for you to tell us more about yourself beyond the information you provided in your application.
 The most compelling video responses have a genuine voice and highlight your thoughtfulness and authenticity.
 Videos can be simple, filmed straight to the camera, and are not expected to have editing or be professional quality.

 Video response prompts: